Francisco Martín Melgar y Rodríguez

 Francisco de Asís Martín Melgar y Rodríguez Carmona, 1.
 Count of Melgar del Rey (31 August 1849 – 3 March 1926), was a Spanish Carlist politician.
 He is known as political secretary of the Carlist king Carlos VII and one of the late 19th century party leaders.
-He is also noted as author of memoirs, which together with his massive personal archive are invaluable source on Carlist history of the era.
+He is also noted as author of memoirs, which together with his massive personal archive are an invaluable source on Carlist history of the era.